 You don't have to spend a fortune to get a cycling helmet that's light, comfortable and well-ventilated.
-Our selection of budget lids includes big names such as Giro and Lazer, so you don't even have to forgo brand credibility.
+Our selection of budget lids includes big names such as Specialized and Lazer, so you don't even have to forgo brand credibility.

 For this selection we've stuck to bike helmets we've reviewed in the last few years that can be had for £50 or less.
 Since all helmets sold in the UK have to conform to European standards, we take it as a given that they provide that minimum level of impact absorption and look for comfort, ventilation and ease of adjustment.

 If you want to know about co-moulded shells and ventilation, have a read of Cycling helmets — everything you need to know.